akercheval/rscripts/README.md

 # Just a handful of R scripts I use for literature analysis
 1. makev.R
-   * takes a .txt file and returns a vector containing all words in the text file, shifted to lowercase, separated by word, and without punctuation and spaces
+   * Takes a .txt file and returns a vector containing all words in the text file, shifted to lowercase, separated by word, and without punctuation and spaces.
+2. sortedList.r
+   * Takes a vector like the one makev.R returns, and returns a sorted list of key-value pairs, matching each word to the number of appearances it has in the vector.
+The list is sorted in descending order.